shazaalqays/Task2-OOP/README.md

 </br>
 Java is an object-oriented programming language.
 Everything in Java is associated with classes and objects, along with its attributes and methods.
 For example: in real life, a car is an object.
 The car has attributes, such as weight and color, and methods, such as drive and brake.
 </br>
+# Examples
+Please check codes in the files.
+* Task5 example, is a simple system for a person and pet.
+* Task6 example, I used hashmap and arraylist for a passport system.
+* Task7 example, pet system in different way.
+* Task8 example, a little complicated hospital system.